How your workplace pension adds up

 Your pension belongs to you and is run by us or the appointed trustee.
 And it stays yours, even if you move to a new job or the company you work for goes out of business or changes hands

-- The IGC assess the value of your pension
+- The IGC assess the value of pension schemes

 The IGC have a duty to assess the value for money and to improve the governance.
 This means your pension will be protected